-As long as weather conditions allows it
+As long as weather conditions allow it.

 8. Everything can be tailored according to your wishes in advance.

-Crew on board will try to do almost anything in order the cruise will be perfect.
+The crew on board will try to do almost anything in order the cruise will be perfect.

 9. There are many different standards to choose from – from Standard – Super Deluxe.